TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 21/1 Kings 21.17.md

 ---

-And the word of Jehovah came to Elijah the Tishbite, saying,
+The word of Yahweh came to Elijah the Tishbite, saying,